 Crohn's disease is a chronic inflammatory disease of the intestine.
 It is characterized by focal or segmental transmural inflammation, or inflammation of the intestinal wall, which may occur in any part of the digestive tract with occasional granuloma formation.
 The transmural inflammation disrupts intestinal mucosal integrity, which frequently leads to the development of abscesses and fistulas.
-A fistula is an abnormal tract connecting two surfaces; a perianal fistula is defined as a tract between the perianal space and the epithelial surface proximal to the anus.
+A fistula is an abnormal tract connecting two surfaces; a perianal fistula is defined as a tract between the anal canal and the epithelial surface proximal to the anus.

 Although multiple schemes of fistula classification have been proposed, no scheme has been universally adopted.
-The American Gastroenterology Association recommends classification according to complexity as either simple or complex:
+The American Gastroenterology Association^[5] recommends classification according to complexity as either simple or complex:

 - A simple perianal fistula is a superficial fistula having only a single external opening, without pain or fluctulence to suggest an abscess. - A complex perianal fistula is a serious condition that typically involves more of the anal sphincters, can have multiple tracts, is associated with a perianal abscess and may be recurrent.
 Patients with complex fistulas are at an increased risk for incontinence following aggressive surgical intervention and have a smaller chance of healing.
+The American Society of Colorectal Surgeons considers "complex" any fistula in Crohn's disease patients.

 Individuals who suffer from the condition are often unable to carry out ordinary daily activities and have significant decrease in their quality of life due to the recurring nature of the condition.
 They generally experience severe discomfort, pain and embarrassment and, in many cases, have significant psychological problems, requiring additional treatment and often causing substantial burdens for the health care systems that cover the associated treatment costs.
-Current treatment options, which include antibiotics, immunosuppressants, biologics and surgical treatment, do not offer a longterm solution and the risk of recurrence is high.
+Current treatment options, which include antibiotics, immunosuppressants, biologics and surgical treatment, do not offer a long term solution and the risk of recurrence is high.